Ecognize/trellohub/README.md

 # Board Setup
 Activate GitHub power up by yourself because it needs permissions.
 You can do away without it anyway.

+# Note!
+The code is written with least resistance route in mind and doesn't really represent neither good Go practices nor our best effort.
+We use it internally and only code for what flexibility and error conditions we personally encounter.
+Use at your own risk.

 # Behaviours

 - Attachment added to the card in "Repositories List"